-While captivating an audience is a skill that takes years to develop, there are soplaceholderme simple ways to instantly improve your speaking and presentation skills.
-Here are simple tips for preparing, practicing, and rapidly improving your skills.
-And as a bonus, each tip includes a link to an awesome TED Talk; not only can you see great speakers in action, you can broaden your knowledge too!
+While captivating an audience is a skill that takes years to develop, there are some simple ways to instantly improve your speaking and presentation skills.
+Here are simple tips for preparing, practicing, and rapidly improving yoplaceholderur ability.
+And as a bonus, each tip includes a link to an awesome TED Talk; not only can you see great speakers in action, you can broaden your knowledge, too!
 Jeff Haden

-If a question pops up in the middle of your presentation, that's awesome: someone is listening!
-So splaceholdereize the opportunity.
-If you would have addressed in a later slide, skip ahead.
-(If you're practiced skipping around it won't throw you.)
-The best presentations feel like conversations, even if one-sided"¦ so never ignore the opportunity to foster that sense of interaction.
+If a question pops up in the middle of your presentation, that's awesome: Someone is listening!
+So seize the opportunity.
+If you would have addressed it in a later slide, skip ahead.
+(If you've practiced skipping around, it won't throw you.)
+The best presentations feel like conversations, even if one-sided, so never ignore the opportunity to foster that sense of interaction.
 Never do anything to disengage your audience.
 Watch Malcolm Gladwell on happiness.

 Now let's look at unusual ways to instantly improve your presentations.
 Many speakers tell self-deprecating stories, but simply admitting a mistake is a waste if you only useplaceholder it to highlight how far you've come.
 Instead, tell a story and let your emotions show.
 If you were sad, say so.
 If you cried, say so.
 If you felt remorse, let it show.
 When you share genuine feelings you create an immediate and lasting connection with the audience.
 Emotion trumps speaking skills every time.
 Watch Elizabeth Gilbert on creativity.

-Pause for two or three seconds and audiences assume you've lost your place; five seconds they think the pause is intentional; after ten seconds even the people texting can't help looking up.
-When yplaceholderou start speaking again the audience naturally assumes the pause was intentional... and that you're a confident and accomplished speaker.
+Pause for two or three seconds and audiences assume you've lost your place; five seconds, they think the pause is intentional; after 10 seconds even the people texting can't help looking up.
+When yplaceholderou start speaking again, the audience naturally assumes the pause was intentional placeholder... and that you're a confident and accomplished speaker.
 A poor speaker abhors a vacuum; only confident speakers are secure with silence.
 Take one long pause to gather your thoughts and the audience will automatically give you speaker bonus points.
 Watch Seth Godin on spreading ideas.

 Your audience probably hears about half of what you say, and then they filter that through their own perspectives.
 So create a structure that allows you to repeat and reinforce key points.
-First explain a point, then give examples of how that point can be applied, and at the end provide audience action steps they can take based on that point.
-Since no one can remember everything you say, what you repeat has a much greater chance of being remembered -and being acted upon.
+First explain a point, then give examples of how that point can be applied, and at the end provide the audience with placeholderaction steps they can take based on that point.
+Since no one can remember everything you say, what you repeat has a much greater chance of being remembered--and being acted upon.
 So repeat away!
 Watch Richard St. John on the secrets of success.

-If you have thirty minutes, take 25.
+If you have 30 minutes, take 25.
 If you have an hour, take 50.
 Always respect your audience's time and end early.
-As a bonus, that forces you to hone your presentation--placeholder and to prepare to shift gears if your presentation takes an unexpected turn.
+As a bonus, that forces you to hone your presentation--and to prepare to shift gears if your presentation takes an unexpected turn.
 Finish early and ask if anyone has questions.
 Or invite them to see you after the presentation.
-But never run long"¦ because all the good will you built up could be lost.
+But never run long--because all the goodwill you built up could be lost.
 Watch Angela Lee Duckworth on the power of grit.
 Yes, grit.